CAPE VERDE KITESURFING HOLIDAYS

 The main Islands to visit in Cape Verde are:

-Santiago - With a unique blend of diverse landscapes, volcanic rocks, green valleys, barren regions and beautiful beaches Santiago is esthetically pleasing.
+Santiago - with a unique blend of diverse landscapes, volcanic rocks, green valleys, barren regions and beautiful beaches Santiago is aesthetically pleasing.
 Hiking is popular here as this is one of the few islands with a refreshing hinterland which can be very rewarding.
 Ornithologists will be in their element as most of the species endemic to Cape Verde can be spotted here.
 A 1-2 day fly in visit to this Island from Sal or Boa Vista makes a nice addition to your holiday if you have the time.

 Sao Vicente - São Vicente is home to some of Cape Verde's greatest musicians, writers and thinkers.
 Generally considered the cultural hub of the island, Mindelo is proud of its rich tradition of music and art and has a vibrant nightlife with a lively buzz of music throughout the pubs, restaurants and nightclubs.
 If you're looking for culture and a traditional experience then São Vicente will not disappoint.
 As with Santiago a 1-2 day fly in visit to this Island from Sal or Boa Vista makes a nice addition to your holiday if you have the time.
 You can also get a ferry from here to Santo Antao allowing a full day visit to explore here.